noplacenoaddress/OpenBSD/README.md

 #### LTE appendix, unstable cells.

 Sometimes and in some environment depending on relative problems to cells or temporary problems with virtual mobile operators or MMC.
-We add some cycles and one special route to test LTE connectivity using [netwatch](https://wiki.mikrotik.com/wiki/Manual:Tools/Netwatch) in the client side and `ppp profile script` in the server side :
+We add some cycles and one special route to test LTE connectivity using [netwatch](https://wiki.mikrotik.com/wiki/Manual:Tools/Netwatch) in the client side and `ppp profile script` in the server side .
+For example mobile operator Orange in the Spanish territory cut data connection every hour by sending a special [GSM command](http://howltestuffworks.blogspot.com/2012/02/deactivate-eps-bearer-context-request.html) `+CGEV: EPS PDN DEACT 5`:

 ```bash
 /tool netwatch